python/cpython/.github/ISSUE_TEMPLATE/crash.md

 **Traceback**

-Enter the full traceback caused by the crash.
+Enter the full traceback caused by the crash, if there is one.

 **Your environment**